create-go-app/cli/README.md

 ### `-create`

-CLI command for create a new project with the configuration file in the current dir.
+CLI command for create a new project in the current dir.

 ```console
 cgapp -create [OPTION]